Noor solar power in Morocco

 Noor II will be based on the parabolic trough CSP technology with a capacity of 200 MW and 7 hours of storage to be developed.
-The 150 MW Noor III CSP Project is a greenfield IPP to be developed as the third project in a series of several planned developments at the Ouarzazate Solar Complex.
-The three projects covers an area of 2,500 hectares (6,178 acres).
-Both Noor II and III will start delivering clean electricity to the grid in 2018.
+The 150 MW Noor III CSP Project is a greenfield IPP developed as the third project in a series of several planned developments at the Ouarzazate Solar Complex.
+The three projects cover an area of 2,500 hectares (6,178 acres).
+Both Noor II and III started delivering clean electricity to the grid in 2019.

 A CSR project for women is started in association with these power plants so if a corporate sources renewable energy from these power plants and would like to support women, they can purchase International RECs (I-RECs) with W+ units.

 Contact us if you are interested in renewable electricity documented with I-RECs from this power plant or in other regions of the world.
 We are providing access to renewable electricity from more than 400 power plants across 6 continents.